LiamKujawski/MCP/codebase-generation-prompt-research/claude-4-opus/01_overview.md

-# O3 Codebase Generation Prompt Research Overview
+# Codebase Generation Prompt Research Overview

 ## Executive Summary

-The O3 enhancement methodology for codebase generation prompts represents a paradigm shift in how AI systems generate production-ready code.
+This enhancement methodology for codebase generation prompts represents a paradigm shift in how AI systems generate production-ready code.
 This research synthesizes findings from extensive analysis of prompt engineering techniques, code generation benchmarks, and real-world implementation patterns observed in 2025.

 ## Core Principles